nathanpeck/awesome-ecs/README.md

 ### Courses

   - [Microservices with Docker, Flask, and React](https://testdriven.io/) - Learn how to build, test, and deploy microservices powered by Docker, Flask, React Amazon ECS!
+  - [ECS Workshop using AWS Fargate and Mu](https://ecsworkshop.com/) - Learn how to deploy a 3 tier, polyglot, microservice based application to AWS Fargate for ECS using the Mu framework!